usnistgov/metaschema-xslt/README.md

 - Conformance in support of Metaschema-based data interchange / interop
 - Generality of support of Metaschema features

-What we do not emphasize:
+Additionally, we care about, but do not prioritize:

+- Performance
+- Portability beyond the XML/XSLT dependency stack (instead relying on other Metaschema initiatives)
+- Specific use cases

 - Performance
 - Portability beyond the XML/XSLT dependency stack (instead relying on other Metaschema initiatives)